 Training Wheels

-As I’ve said many times – the Flamenco Explained loops, and the Compás App are by no means the most interesting loops out there, mainly because we created them for students to learn to hear the compás as much as for practicing with.
-Our loops are literally loops of a single compás – no variety at all – which we did on purpose to train you to hear what’s happening.
-On the website we also have our loops with a click – a metronome running in the back that accents the accents to make it easier for you to hear and recognize them.
+As I’ve said many times, the loops we use in our web-based Compás Flamenco Metronome are by no means the most interesting loops out there, mainly because we created them for students to learn to hear the compás as much as for practicing with.
+Our loops are literally loops of a single compás—no variety at all—which we did on purpose to train you to hear what’s happening.
+The metronome is now available directly on our website (no app download required), so anyone can practice with authentic compás patterns for soleá, bulería, tangos, and more.

 Groove First

 Once you’re hearing the loops in a way that makes the compás clear to you, I recommend starting with some easy compás.
 Play stuff you’re really comfortable with and try to hear and feel how good it feels to land on the right beat – to move to the Three at the right time and resolve back to the Ten with the compás.
 If this is easy for you that’s great.
 If it’s not easy yet then stay with simple compás until you really feel that connection.
-If you’re just not certain, then share a recording with your teacher or on a group (like our Discord server – email us if you want to join that) where you can get some feedback.
+If you’re just not certain, then share a recording with your teacher or on a group (like the Flamenco Explained Community) where you can get some feedback.

 If there’s any part of you that feels a little lost when the compás is playing, then remember that this, too, is a skill you want to learn.
 Don’t play your hardest stuff with the compás if you’re not feeling supported by the compás.
 If the compás feels more like a complication than like support, then stay with the simplest stuff you play until you really feel it.